norsys/rothenberg/README.md

 ### Docker and docker-compose configuration

-`Rothenberg` create a `docker-compose.yml` with some services pre-configured and an empty `docker-compose.override.yml` (only if this file does not exist) in the directory `path/to/project`.
+`Rothenberg` creates a `docker-compose.yml` with some services pre-configured and an empty `docker-compose.override.yml` (only if this file does not exist) in the directory `path/to/project`.
 If you want to override some services's configuration, use [`docker-compose.override.yml`](https://docs.docker.com/compose/extends/#understanding-multiple-compose-files).

 ### Docker images management